lightning/bolts/03-transactions.md

         # I = 0, this is the seed.
 		return 48

-We also need to double-check that all previous secrets derive correctly, otherwise the secrets were not generated from the same seed:
+A double-check, that all previous secrets derive correctly, is needed;
+if this check fails, the secrets were not generated from the same seed:

     insert_secret(secret, I):
 		B = where_to_put_secret(secret, I)

-        # This tracks the index of the secret in each bucket as we traverse.
+        # This tracks the index of the secret in each bucket across the traversal.
 		for b in 0 to B:
 			if derive_secret(secret, B, known[b].index) != known[b].secret:
 				error The secret for I is incorrect